4ahmnm1920-GHMP-G2/VrProject-Amnesia-adurmus/README.md

 incl. progress in percent

 ### Problems:
-I couldn't save and generate steamVr input, because the file actions.json.meta was moved to a different Root.
+I couldn't save and generate steamVr input, because the file actions.json.meta was moved to a different Root. (solution for MAC but caused a different problem for Windows)
+Error: No pose action set for this component solution delete actions.json from root (WIN)
+Problem: controllers are not being tracked solution open SteamVR Input, Open binding UI then klick on edit oculus_touch and then replace own settings with oculus_touch settings.(WIN)

 ### Limitations: